 According to Rainbow Bridge lore, “Rainbow Bridge” is the name of a mythical meadow, as well as a bridge to the other side.
 Here’s how it works.

-When a pet dies, they go straight to the land of Rainbow Bridge.
-There, they find what’s essentially pet heaven, complete with acres of open land for running and play, and plenty of sunshine, food, and water.
+When a pet dies, they go straight to the land of the Rainbow Bridge.
+There, they find what’s essentially pet heaven, complete with acres of open land to run and play, and plenty of sunshine, food, and water.
 Rainbow Bridge also has magical qualities: sick or injured animals return to full health and vitality upon arrival at the Rainbow Bridge.

-The pets at Rainbow Bridge play together in the sunshine until each of their owners comes to claim them, as the owners themselves pass away.
+The pets at Rainbow Bridge play together in the sunshine until each of their owners comes to claim them when the owners themselves pass away.
 At Rainbow Bridge, the souls of pets and their owners finally reunite and “cling together in joyous reunion, never to be parted again.”
 Then the pet and owner cross the prismatic pathway known as the Rainbow Bridge, together, into the afterlife.

 Value of the Rainbow Bridge